 The Citadel Graduate College (CGC) offers evening and summer, coeducational undergraduate and graduate degree programs.
 U.S. News & World Report has consistently ranked The Citadel among the best colleges in the region in their annual surveys of "America's Best Colleges."

 Campus attractions include football, baseball, and basketball games, and many other athletic events; much more sports information is available at CitadelSports.com.
-The Citadel Archives and Museum is a permanent historical exhibit that features the military, academic, athletic, historical and social aspects of cadet life.
 A Citadel parade on Friday afternoon during the academic year is the best free show in Charleston.
 The Summerall Chapel is a shrine of religion, of patriotism and of remembrance, and is a popular site for weddings.
 And don't forget to visit the campus gift shop in Mark Clark Hall for all your souvenir needs.